mcpcpc/k1ss/install.md

 ---------------------------

 The default init is busybox init (though nothing ties you to it).
 The below commands install the bootup and shutdown scripts as well as the default inittab config.

-Source code: <{{ site.kiss.git }}/init>
+Source code: <{{ site.git }}/init>

     $ kiss b baseinit
     $ kiss i baseinit